ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 This reaction needs to be evaluated to confirm that the algorithm conforms with the requirements of the ECT codepoint that was used.

+## Paths with Varying Delay {#delay}

+An Internet Path can include simple links, where the minimum delay is the propagation delay, and any additional delay can be attributed to link buffering.
+This cannot be assumed.
+An internet Path can also include complex subnetworks where the minimum delay changes over various time scales, resulting in a non-stationary minimum delay.

+This occurs when a subnet changes the forwarding path to optimise capacity, resilience, etc.
+It could also arise when a subnet uses a capacity management method where the available resource is periodically distributed among the active nodes and where a node might then have to buffer data until an assigned transmission opportunity or when the physical path changes (e.g., when the length of a wireless path changes, or the physical layer changes its mode of operation).
+Variation also arises when a higher priority diffserv traffic classic prompts the transmission by a lower class.
+In these cases, the delay varies as a function of external factors and attempting to infer congestion from an increase in the delay results in reduced throughput.
+The Jitter from variation over short timescales might not be distinguishable similar from other effects.

+Proposals SHOULD be evaluated to ensure their operation is robust when there is a significant change in the minimum delay.

 ## Internet of Things

 The "Internet of Things" (IoT) is a broad concept, but for congestion control